-Fire official warns massive California wildfire is ‘knocking on the door’ to the Lake Tahoe area
+Fire official warns massive California wildfire is ‘knocking on the door’ to Lake Tahoe area

 “We’re trying to stop that eastward movement of the fire,” Ernst said.
 The fire is 9 percent contained.

 Irvin said most of the concerns he’s been hearing are from area residents.
-Many visitors have canceled reservations around town, or left when the air quality was bad, he said.
+Many visitors have canceled reservations around town or left when the air quality became bad, he said.

 Carol Chaplin, president and chief executive of the Lake Tahoe Visitors Authority, said visitors have started to call, asking about the conditions, including the air quality.